 Costa Rican law recognizes a broad range of civil actions to resolve disputes between individuals and entities.
 Some of the most frequent include:

-Civil litigation frequently involves disputes over contracts.
-When one party fails to fulfill its obligations, the injured party may initiate a civil action to demand compliance (forceable execution) or the contractural resolution (resolución del contrato), and in both scenarios, seek monetary compensation.
+Civil litigation frequently involves disputes over breaches of contracts.
+When one party fails to fulfill its obligations, the injured party may initiate a civil action to demand compliance (forceable execution) or the contractual resolution (resolución del contrato), and in both scenarios, seek monetary compensation.
 These claims are governed by the Civil and Commercial Codes, which hold the debtor liable for damages resulting from non-performance.

 Replevin actions (acción reivindicatoria), eviction remedies, and actions to protect possession or ownership of real estate are common.
 Real property and possession-related civil actions include boundary disputes, eviction claims, and enforcement of ownership rights.
 Costa Rican civil law recognizes remedies such as the reivindicatoria (ownership) action and interdictos (possessory remedies).